 For example, you can benefit from learning who you are and how your buttons are pushed by different things.

 Furthermore, emotional self-awareness allows you to recognize situations when emotions like fear, frustration, and anger start to control you.
 These emotions are obviously negative for your happiness.

-Therefore, it’s critical to understand how your emotions will likely react to negative events.
-You then will know what exactly triggers your emotional reactions.
+Therefore, it’s critical to understand how your emotions will react to negative events.
+Then you will know what exactly triggers your emotional reactions.

 If the concept of emotional self-awareness is still a little vague for you, then let me help you.
 These are some rather common examples of emotional self-awareness, and I bet you’ll be able to recognize a few of them!

 Let’s say there’s a manager working at a tech company who’s a bully but isn’t aware of it.
 He’s very competent at his job but lacks social skills.
 The manager doesn’t listen to his team members and gives special treatment to only people he likes.

 Then, one day, some people confront this person about these issues.
 In a first reaction, the manager blames another person and gets angry at the accuser.
 He even blames the accuser for being part of the problem.

 This is an example of a lack of emotional self-awareness.
 The bully manager is not aware of how his emotions are affecting his behavior and performance.
 That, in turn, is having a negative impact on his interactions with coworkers.
 He thinks he’s a victim of circumstance, which stops him from looking at the situation rationally.

 This not only negatively affects the happiness of the manager himself, but also his coworkers.
 Just because someone pointed out a minor point of improvement.